Babalu2017/baba_cafe/README.md

     2. As a First Time Visitor, I want to see more content.

         1. The site has been designed to be fluid and never to entrap the user.
-At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly. [view](img/tester_stories_screenshots/what_we_do.jpg)
+At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly. [what we do](img/tester_stories_screenshots/what_we_do.jpg) [external links](img/tester_stories_screenshots/external_links.jpg)

 ### Further Testing